rscopes/rescope/readme.md

 ## ReScope What ?

-ReScope is a simple, flexible, predictable \& effective Store system inspired by ReactJS methods.
+ReScope is a simple, **flexible**, predictable \& effective Store system inspired by ReactJS methods.

 ## What ?

-Rescope Stores read an entry state (kind of "key" that can be anything) and maintain the corresponding output datas in a deterministic way.<br>
+Rescope Stores read an entry state (kind of "key" that can be anything) and maintain the corresponding output data in a deterministic way.<br>
-These outputs are then, used as partial "key" in other stores states, or "predictible" datas in dumb components.<br>
+These outputs are then, used as partial "key" in other stores states, or "predictible" data in dumb components.<br>

 By " a deterministic way ", i mean : <br/>
-All state-making values should come from a limited number of key "seeds" stores; so "final" store's output datas will remain determined by theses key values.
+All state-making values should come from a limited number of key "seeds" stores; so "final" store's output data will remain determined by theses key values.

 Rescope Contexts manages a pool of stores and provide :
 - easy serialisation, export & restore of you're Application State.